rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 The release comes at a cost of DX11 backend, which isn't there comparing to wgpu-0.9.
 On the plus side, the new GL backend performs much better.
 It runs most of the examples, and has been successfully tested on Raspberry Pi-3.
-Still more work ahead to make it solid, and to support WebGL2 properly.
+Still, more work ahead to make it solid, and to support WebGL2 properly.

 [wgpu]: https://github.com/gfx-rs/wgpu